 “A Sociology of Empowerment.
-The Relevance of Communicative Contexts for Workplace Change,” a doctoral dissertation by Linda Weidenstedt (Stockholm: Stockholm University, 2017).
-She mentioned me this way in her Acknowledgments:
+The Relevance of Communicative Contexts for Workplace Change,” a doctoral dissertation by Linda Weidenstedt (Stockholm University, Sweden, 2017).
+She mentioned me this way in her acknowledgments:

 “[Certain] women have contributed to this thesis in their very own special way: thank you, Catherine V. Howard, not only for your very committed, generous, and soulful way of giving my writings an edge, but also for the unexpected, heart-warming friendship that has emerged from this process.”
 (Weidenstedt 2017: xviii)

-“Water and the Struggle for Public Space: Social Negotiations in the Usage of Colonial Rio de Janeiro’s Waterworks,” by Jorun Poettering (Brasiliana: Journal for Brazilian Studies vol. 5, no. 2, 2017, pp. 154-170).
+“Water and the Struggle for Public Space: Social Negotiations in the Usage of Colonial Rio de Janeiro’s Waterworks,” by Jorun Poettering (Brasiliana: Journal for Brazilian Studies, vol. 5, no. 2, pp. 154-170, 2017).

 (Photo: Clem Onojedhuo)